Rossall School: Foundation

 The idea of founding a boarding school on the Fylde coast originates with a Corsican man named Zenon Vantini.
 As the owner of the North Euston Hotel in Fleetwood, Vantini opened his hotel expecting many visitors but few people arrived.
 To boost the number of visitors to Fleetwood and help his hotel and the local economy, Vantini opened two schools in the vicinity of Fleetwood, one for boys and another for girls, totalling 1,000 pupils.
 The early Victorian period was marked by high child mortality rates, and Vantini expected that in the long term, the schools could be funded by a form of tontine insurance scheme, whereby the cost to educate children who reached their teenage years was offset by those who had died in infancy.

 Vantini called a meeting at the North Euston Hotel to discuss the foundation of the schools with local businessmen and clergy.
 It was decided that any school that was to be founded would be directly affiliated to the Church of England.
 This was to be the first major Church of England school in the north of England and a sister school to Marlborough College which had opened the previous year.
 It was soon established that there was little hope of founding the girls' school and this idea was abandoned, with the boys' school pupil numbers reduced to 200.
-Consequently, Vantini's involvement with the scheme steadily dissipated, Rev. St. Vincent Beechey, the parish priest of Fleetwood, took over.
+Consequently, Vantini's involvement with the scheme steadily dissipated, St. Vincent Beechey, the parish priest of Fleetwood, took over.